 This authentication is based both on something we know (the password) and something we own (GSM).

 Given the wide-scale spread of viruses and certain Trojans specifically designed to steal passwords, stronger methods of authentication are strongly recommended wherever possible.
 For online services in Luxembourg, the use of LuxTrust authentication products is strongly advised.

 Logging in with a LuxTrust tool involves entering a password (something you know) and combining it with something you own (a LuxTrust tool, for example).
 A LuxTrust tool cannot be copied, but in the event of loss or theft, your LuxTrust distributor can easily supply you with a replacement.

 Other security tools can also provide effective protection.
 For example, a pre-configured firewall that comes with your antivirus program or anti-spyware software may be used.
-You must nevertheless bear in mind that while each security program offers a layer of protection, none of them provide full and total coverage against threats.
+You must nevertheless bear in mind that while each security program offers a layer of protection, none of them provides full and total coverage against threats.

 Before logging in to online services, it is very important to read about and apply good habits: